DEE-arch-blip/Phase1-Project-/README.md

 Event.Id, Investigation.Type, Accident.Number, Event.Date, Location, Country, Airport.Code, Airport.Name, Injury.Severity, Aircraft.Damage, Aircraft.Category, Registration.Number, Make, Model, Amateur.Built, Engine.Type, FAR.Description, Schedule, Purpose.of.Flight, Air.Carrier, Weather.Condition, Broad.Phase.of.Flight, Report.Status, Publication.Date

-**Numerical Data cleaning
+**Numerical Data cleaning**

- *Misiing values
+ -Misiing values

 Missing values were filled using the median to prevent skewing the dataset.

- *Outlier Removal
+ -Outlier Removal

 The IQR (Interquartile Range) method was applied to detect and remove outliers from numerical columns.
 This ensures that extreme values do not distort the overall analysis.

- **Categorical Data Cleaning
+ **Categorical Data Cleaning**

    -All text data was converted to lowercase for uniformity.

    -Categorical Columns: Missing values were replaced with "unknown" to retain relevant records and prevent data loss.

    -Irrelevant columns such as Event.Id, Accident.Number, Publication.Date, Amateur.Built,schedule,Air carrier were dropped.

    -Latitude and Longitude were converted to numeric values, and missing values were filled with 0 to maintain data integrity.

    -Categorical columns were converted to the category data type to optimize memory usage and improve processing efficiency.

    -The categorical and numerical columns were combined using the concatenation method for further analysis.

 **The cleaned data was saved and can be viewed through this link https://github.com/DEE-arch-blip/Phase1-Project-/blob/4c1ec305fc0bd318084136a6c8876d394b9ea342/project.ipynb/cleaned_data.csv